roemvaar/cs_notes/ds/ds.md

 In C++, It usually makes more sense to define a [template](https://www.geeksforgeeks.org/templates-cpp/) for the list element.

-**Basic Linked List Operations:**
+Operations:

     - Tracking the head element: The head element must always be tracked; otherwise, the list will be lost.
 The pointer to the head of the list must be updated when a new element is inserted ahead of the first element or when the existing first element is removed from the list.
     - Traversing a list: Operations on any but the first element of a linked list require traversal of some elements of the list.
 Always test for the end of a linked list as you traverse it.
     - Inserting and deleting elements

 * **Tree**